-A year ago I wrote a post on when to use drop-down lists based on our usability tests from the checkout study.
+A year ago I wrote a post on when to use drop-down lists (and when not to) based on our usability tests from the checkout study.
 In essence, when the list is above 15 options the user experience starts to suffer.

 Since we have some 130 DSLR camera models, the drop down would obviously be massive - so an auto-complete text field with loose partial matching is an obvious improvement (more on this technique in a future blog post).

 The most important user experience improvement of instant search results isn’t the waiting time that is reduced by a few seconds.
 It’s that the search process becomes iterative.